 leave your room.
 If you notice that a health care provider does not wash

 or sanitize their hands, it is okay to remind them, and we encourage

 For the protection of our patients and visitors, Holland Hospital regularly conducts fire and disaster-preparedness drills to help us maintain our high level of readiness in the event of a true fire or disaster.
 During a drill, hospital staff may temporarily close all doors on the floor.
 Patients and visitors are asked to remain in their room until the drill is over.

 Extra Security for Newborns

-Our HUGS Protection System provides a high level of security to prevent infant or child abduction.
-This is in addition to the many protection procedures already in place at Holland Hospital.
+Our HUGS Protection System provides a high level of security.
+This is in addition to the many safety procedures already in place at Holland Hospital.
 Nurses and staff in the Boven Birth Center wear pink ID badges for easy identification.